eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/new_acceleo_ui_project.rst

 ======================

 Once your templates are ready, you may want to have some wizards to launch the generation from within eclipse.
-You can use the ant tasks or the java code, but you can also use the *New Acceleo UI project* wizard.
-This wizard will create a new eclipse ui project which will allow the user to launch the generation via a right-click action.
-The example below shows the default result of this plugin, a new *generate java* action on the *.uml* files.
+You can use the ant tasks or the java code, but you can also use the **New Acceleo UI project** wizard.
+This wizard will create a new eclipse ui project which will allow the user to launch the generation with a right-click action.

+The example below shows the default result of this plugin, a *Generate Sample* action on the *.uml* files.

 .. image:: ../images/new_acceleo_module_ui_project_result.png